-Then, the data inside the stream can be fetched and broken up into 8 byte entries.
+The data inside the stream can be fetched and broken up into 8 byte entries.
+For numerical named properties, the first four bytes is the Name Identifier.
 By comparing the Name Identifier field from the stream with the name identifier obtained from the property name, the correct 8-byte entry can be identified.
-In case of string named properties, the Name Identifier obtained from the stream is compared with the CRC-32 computation of the Unicode string name to obtain the correct entry.
+In case of string named properties, the first four bytes is the CRC-32 Checksum.
+The CRC-32 Checksum obtained from the stream is compared with the CRC-32 computation of the Unicode string name to obtain the correct entry.